neos-sdi/adfsmfa/README.md

 ## Remarks
 * Due to security, Developers must sign their Visual Studio Solution with a certificate .pfx
 * You must deploy the solution on each of your ADFS servers, not on Proxy Servers.
-* To work with ADDS, the ADFS Service account must have read and write to users properties.
+* To work with ADDS, the ADFS Service account must have read and write to users properties (or use the superaccount feature).
-* To work with SQL Server Database, you must deploy the database on a separate SQL Server (WID & replication is not supported)
+* To work with SQL Server Database, you must deploy the database on a separate SQL Server (WID replication is supported (cached))
 * To bypass MFA, specific cmdlet should be run to deal with Web Services and rich clients (like Outlook), but this is specific to ADFS not to the component.
 * Working with ADFS Windows server 2012r2, 2016 and 2019
-* the Identity claim is by design UPN (common and recommended in federation projects (planned to be customizable)) http://schemas.xmlsoap.org/ws/2005/05/identity/claims/upn
+* the Identity claim is by design UPN (common and recommended in federation projects) http://schemas.xmlsoap.org/ws/2005/05/identity/claims/upn